Build a Multi-Language Dynamic Website with Laravel Localization

 php artisan serve

-After submitting the form, we will see the below screen.
-You can now see English is displayed, but the dropdown is empty.
-So, we will add another language, French.
+After submitting the form, you will see the below screen.
+You can see English is displayed as the selected language.

-Once that is done, we will have the below site.php under 'lang/fr' directory.
+Once that is done, we will have the below site.php and form.php under 'lang/fr' directory.

 <?php